 THE RAW MATERIALS

-Although many botanical perfumery materials are often about 1000 times more expensive than synthetic ones, each raw material is being very carefully chosen - regardless of price or other issues (like customs procedures with certain postal operators, temporary unavailabilities and so on...) that go along with importing them.
+Although many botanical perfumery materials are often about 1000 to 15000 times more expensive than synthetic ones, each raw material is being very carefully chosen - regardless of price or other issues (like customs procedures with certain postal operators, temporary unavailabilities and so on...) that go along with importing them.

 If one out of ten samples of a certain essence is slightly better, but twice as expensive, it will be the one that is finally being used in the product.